Pam Eddinger, Chair of the Board

 Laurie Brennan currently serves as President of TERC, an educational not-for-profit R&D organization focused on STEM.
 She has been at TERC since 1994 serving in a variety of positions including CFO and COO.
 She has a robust commitment to community engagement and equity as reflected in her dedication to ignite students’ passion for STEM and a furtherance of their confidence and abilities.
 Previously Ms. Brennan was the Budget Director for the Massachusetts Commission for the Blind.
 She received her B.A. in Mathematics from the University of Lowell and her M.B.A. from University of Massachusetts, Lowell.
 She currently serves as Co-chairperson of the Central Middlesex Region Citizen Advisory Board for the Massachusetts Department of Developmental Services.

-Celine Coggins is the founder and CEO of Teach Plus.
+Celine Coggins is Executive Director of Grantmakers for Education.
+She previously led Teach Plus, a nonprofit with a mission to empower educators.
+She originally launched Teach Plus as a subsidiary of the Rennie Center and has since overseen its rise to a national network of more than 24,000 teachers.
 Dr. Coggins is a former teacher and current Mind Trust Education Entrepreneur Fellow.
 She has a background that includes research, policy and K-12 teaching.
-She originally launched Teach Plus in 2007 as a subsidiary of the Rennie Center and incorporated it as an independent 501c3 in 2009.
 She has been a labor-management consultant in Providence, RI as well as Worcester and Springfield, MA and was formerly special assistant to the Massachusetts Commissioner of Education on teacher quality.
 She is the author of more than two dozen reports and journal articles and the editor of two books.
 She earned her Ph.D. in Education Policy Analysis from Stanford University.

 Paul Reville is the Francis Keppel Professor of Practice of Educational Policy and Administration at the Harvard Graduate School of Education where he recently founded the Education Redesign Lab which focuses on creating 21st century systems of child development and education.
 He founded the Rennie Center for Education Research & Policy in 2002 and served as Executive Director until 2008.
 Reville is the former Massachusetts Secretary of Education and Board Chair of the Department of Elementary and Secondary Education.
 As Secretary, Mr. Reville led the Patrick Administration's efforts on education reform matters ranging from the Achievement Gap Act of 2010 and Common Core State Standards to the Commonwealth's highly successful Race to the Top proposal.
 He has served as a critical figure in state and national education reform over the last few decades.
 Mr. Reville played a central role in the development of and advocacy for Massachusetts historic "Education Reform Act of 1993."
 He is the co-founder of the Massachusetts Business Alliance for Education (MBAE), chaired the Massachusetts State Board of Education, Massachusetts Reform Review Commission, Massachusetts Commission on Time and Learning, and served as executive director of the Pew Forum on Standards-Based Reform.
 He serves on numerous education boards, has published a wide range of articles on educational improvement and edited the book entitled "A Decade of Urban School Reform: Persistence and Progress in the Boston Public Schools."
 He is a regular education commentator on WGBH's Boston Public Radio.
 Mr. Reville is a graduate of Colorado College, received a Master's degree from Stanford University, and holds five honorary doctorates.